Baslow

 Baslow is a village in Derbyshire, England, in the Peak District, situated between Sheffield and Bakewell, just over 1 mi north of Chatsworth House.
 It is sited by the River Derwent, which is spanned by a 17th-century bridge, alongside which is a contemporary toll house.

 Baslow village is composed of several distinct areas: Bubnell, Bridge End, Over End and Nether End.
-The village's civil parish is called Baslow and Bubnell, which in the 2011 census had a population of 1,178.
+The village's civil parish, Baslow and Bubnell, had a population of 1,178, according to the 2011 census.

 History

-St Anne's Church has a Saxon coffin lid in the porch entrance, but the oldest part of the current building, the north aisle, dates from about 1200.
+St Anne's Church has an Anglo-Saxon coffin lid in the porch entrance, but the oldest part of the current building, the north aisle, dates from about 1200.
 The tower was constructed in the 13th century but the rest of the church is newer and was the subject of an extensive restoration in the 19th century.
 A sundial lies in the church grounds, atop the shaft, base and steps of a cross.
 This may have acted as a market cross in the 17th century.
 A second cross lies in the graveyard, moved from Bubnell by Doctor Wrench, who erected the nearby Wellington Monument and is buried in the churchyard.
 This cross may historically have been known as the "Butter Cross".

-Just behind the church is the old bridge.
-Built in 1603, this is the oldest bridge across the Derwent never to have been destroyed by floods.
+Just behind the church is Baslow Bridge, a Grade I listed building and scheduled monument.
+At the north west end of the bridge is a stone gabled watch hut, manned daily to protect the village from bandits (not a toll booth as is frequently stated).
+Built in 1608, this is the oldest bridge across the Derwent never to have been destroyed by floods.

 The Baslow Grand Hotel Golf Club (now defunct) was founded in 1896.
 The course was still appearing on Ordnance Survey maps in the 1930s.